Shelly Glover

-Shelly A. Glover (born January 2, 1967) is a former member of the Winnipeg Police Service and former politician.
-Following the 2008 federal election, she became the first policewoman to become a Member of Parliament in Canadian history, representing the riding of Saint Boniface, Manitoba, which she represented until 2015.
+Shelly A. Glover (born January 2, 1967) is a Canadian politician and former sergeant with the Winnipeg Police Service.
+Following the 2008 federal election, she became the first policewoman to become a member of Parliament (MP) in Canadian history, representing the riding of Saint Boniface, until her resignation in 2015.

 A member of the Conservative Party, she served in the cabinet of former Prime Minister Stephen Harper, appointed as Parliamentary Secretary to the Minister of Finance in January 2011, then as the Minister of Canadian Heritage and Official Languages in 2013.
 Glover served as a member of the Winnipeg Police Service for almost 19 years prior to her election, rising to the rank of sergeant.
 She was on leave of absence from the police force while serving in Ottawa.

 Personal life

 Glover is fluent in English and French, and self-identifies as a Manitoba Métis.
 She is married to Bruce, a retired police officer and small business owner; they have five children.